Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 Cavendish Square Holding BV v.
 Makdessi 3 W.L.R.
 1373, 1394.

 French judges have, for instance, reduced to one euro the amount set forth under a clause pénale deemed excessive.
-See Court of Cassation, Commercial Chamber, 11 February 1997, No. 95-10851; See also Article 1231-5 of the French Civil Code.
-The possibility of a reduction of a liquidated damages clause is also set forth under the UNIDROIT Principles.
-See Article 7.4.13(2) on ‘Agreed payment for non-performance’, UNIDROIT Principles (2010), available at http://www.unidroit.org/english/principles/contracts/principles2010/integralversionprinciples2010-e.pdf.
+See Court of Cassation, Commercial Chamber, 11 February 1997, No. 95-10851; see also French Civil Code, Article 1231-5.
+The possibility of a reduction of a liquidated damages clause is also set forth under the UNIDROIT (International Institute for the Unification of Private Law) Principles.
+See Article 7.4.13(2) on ‘Agreed payment for non-performance’, UNIDROIT Principles (2010), available at www.unidroit.org/english/principles/contracts/principles2010/integralversionprinciples2010-e.pdf (last accessed 12 October 2022).

-Restatement (Second) of Contracts Section 344(c) (1981).
-The measure of restitution interest is defined in Restatement Second of Contracts Section 371 (1981), ‘If a sum of money is awarded to protect a party’s restitution interest, it may as justice requires be measured by either (a) the reasonable value to the other party of what he received in terms of what it would have cost him to obtain it from a person in the claimant’s position, or (b) the extent to which the other party’s property has been increased in value or his other interests advanced.’
+Restatement (Second) of Contracts, Section 344(c) (1981).
+Also, the measure of restitution interest is defined in Section 371 (1981) as: ‘If a sum of money is awarded to protect a party’s restitution interest, it may as justice requires be measured by either (a) the reasonable value to the other party of what he received in terms of what it would have cost him to obtain it from a person in the claimant’s position, or (b) the extent to which the other party’s property has been increased in value or his other interests advanced.’

 G Viney, ‘Quelques propositions de réforme du droit de la responsabilité civile’, Recueil Dalloz (2009), 2949.